tonibagur/testjs/README.md

 1. Download bower.json, package.json, karma.conf.js, app/js/ and test/.
 2. Place your js (the ones that you want to test) in app/js/ and your tests in test/unit/ instead of example files.
-3. On terminal, move to your directory and execute `npm test`
+3. On a terminal, move to your directory and execute `npm test`

 Comments:

-* Using Karma it's possible to test more than one browser at the same time.
+* Using Karma, it's possible to test more than one browser at the same time.
 Default options are Chrome and Firefox.
-To custumize which browsers you would like to launch edit browsers array of karma.conf.js.
+To customize which browsers you would like to launch edit browsers array of karma.conf.js.
 * Change 'files' array in karma.conf.js to run specific tests without moving them from test/unit/ directory.
 The same as well for source js files.

 Run tests with [Jasmine Spec Runner](https://github.com/jasmine/jasmine):